Do 3D Printers Use a Lot of Electricity?

 How Much Electricity Does a 3D Printer Use?

-- Material being printed
+- The material being printed

-What Parts of a 3D Printer Use the Most Power?
+Which Parts of a 3D Printer Use the Most Power?

 Heated Bed